solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 {% include youtube.html id="oMUZf7gtdYU" %}

 In this example, milk has a true value of `14,900` when making milk tea boxes compared to Pickled Veg boxes.
 It's important to take the milk-less alternative (Pickled Vegs here) into account because we could make `310k` per box on those without using any milk - this is an example where omitting step 3) would lead to a vast overestimation of the true value.
-The difference in profit is created by using milk.

 ## 4.4) Market Cooking